 Looking for a reason to treat yourself for absolutely no reason at all?
-There’s something about autumn that really makes us need a rest and recharge – maybe it’s all that boozing and socialising over summer that takes it out of us, who knows, but what I do know is… I’m in need of a spa break.
+There’s something about summer that really makes us need to rest and recharge.
+Maybe it’s the sunshine whispering “treat yourself”, who knows, but what I do know is… I’m in need of a spa break.
 Sound familiar?
-We’ve done the hard work for you, and put together some of the best spa hotels and breaks God’s Own Country, Yorkshire, has to offer.
+We’ve done the hard work for you and put together some of the best spa hotels and breaks in Yorkshire.

-Rudding Park is arguably one of the best choices Yorkshire has to offer for a relaxed weekend away, with their tagged photos on Instagram acting as a true testament to how much guests love spending time there.
+Rudding Park is arguably one of the most relaxing weekends away in Yorkshire, with their tagged photos on Instagram acting as a true testament to how much guests love spending time there.

-The luxury hotel features everything you could hope for in one of the most beautiful places in Yorkshire, including an incredible infinity hydrotherapy pool that looks over the landscaped gardens and woodlands the hotel is so idyllically set in.
+The luxury hotel features everything you could hope for in one of the most beautiful places in Yorkshire, including an incredible infinity hydrotherapy pool that looks over the landscaped gardens.

 A coastal retreat in the historic Whitby, this 4-star hotel features two small, luxury hotels, stone cottages, an “exclusive” lake house and of course, a spa.

-While the Raithwaite Estate itself is set in the iconic Yorkshire countryside, it’s proximity to the coast brings in fresh sea air and the option to explore Whitby and it’s history or the nearby North York Moors during your stay.
+While the Raithwaite Estate itself is set in the iconic Yorkshire countryside, its proximity to the coast brings in fresh sea air – and the option to explore historic Whitby during your stay.

 The estate covers 100 acres of woodlands, with rooms overlooking the picturesque surroundings.
-The luxury spa includes four treatment rooms, as well as a ceiling-to-floor glass surrounded pool that guests can enjoy while taking in the scenery, a gym, steam room, sauna, jacuzzi and more.
+The luxury spa includes four treatment rooms, as well as a ceiling-to-floor glass-surrounded pool that guests can enjoy while taking in the scenery; plus a gym, steam room, sauna, jacuzzi and more.

-Treatments include a variety of facials, body scrubs and wraps, massages and even packages that include dinner or Afternoon tea for a full day experience on the grounds.
+Treatments include a variety of facials, body scrubs and wraps.
+Guests can also choose from massages and packages that include dinner or afternoon tea for a full-day experience.

-An Edwardian building in the centre of York, The Grand York is a piece of tranquility in an otherwise busy city centre.
+An Edwardian building in the centre of York, The Grand York is a piece of tranquillity in an otherwise busy city centre.

-Treatments vary from facials, beauty and nails, to relaxing massages and body detox treatments to really feel like you’ve had a well deserved break.
+Treatments vary from facials, beauty and nails, to relaxing massages and body detox treatments.
+Book here.

 Offering a choice of a stay in either the castle, a cottage, a tree lodge, or a luxury yurt – the estate is the perfect place to visit more than once, just to try everything out!

-A stately 1600’s mansion, Grantley Hall is a beautiful retreat, surrounded by parkland, a river and landscaped gardens that give the illusion you’re living like a royal for your stay.
+Grantley Hall is a beautiful 1600s mansion surrounded by parkland, a river and landscaped gardens that give a Royal illusion.
 It’s no wonder the spot is a popular wedding destination.

 The venue boasts a two-level spa, which features a thermal experience and a snow room.
-Additionally, there’s indoor-outdoor hydrotherapy pools, an 18-metre pool, an outdoor terrace and hot tub area as well as two gyms.
+Additionally, there are indoor-outdoor hydrotherapy pools, an 18-metre pool, an outdoor terrace and a hot tub area as well as two gyms.
 Yeah… We know.
-The spa offers up the usual treatments, including beauty and full body treatments such as massages – as well as holistic treatments and yoga practises.
+The spa offers up beauty and full body treatments such as massages – as well as holistic treatments and yoga practises.

-If you think you’ll be stuck for dining and drinking options, think again, because there’s 7 options for guests to choose from (four of which offer food menus), including their fine-dining experience, Shaun Rankin.
+If you think you’ll be stuck for dining and drinking options, think again.
+There are 7 options for guests to choose from (four of which offer food menus), including Michelin-starred fine-dining experience, Shaun Rankin.
+Book here.

 Deserving a place on the list for many, many reasons, The Devonshire Arms Hotel is based in Skipton, close to the picturesque Yorkshire Dales and on the Bolton Abbey estate.
 There’s three reasons to go right there.

-The spa, however, is a real special experience.
-Housed in an old barn, there’s an indoor swimming pool, jacuzzi, steam room and sauna, as well as a gym space for those who want to squeeze in a workout while they have some free time.
+The spa, however, is a really special experience.
+Housed in an old barn, there’s an indoor swimming pool, jacuzzi, steam room and sauna – as well as a gym space for those who want to squeeze in a workout.
 The spa covers some great treatments too, from facials and massages to body scrubs and wraps.

-An 18th century mansion just six miles from Leeds, Oulton Hall is the perfect break away from the city close-by.
-Boasting 300 acres of gardens and a golf course of its own, the estate has plenty of features to really help you switch off for the weekend.
+An 18th-century mansion just six miles from Leeds, Oulton Hall is the perfect break away from the city close by.
+Boasting 300 acres of gardens and a golf course of its own, the estate has plenty of amazing features.

-You really get a stately home feel during your stay, with rooms being large enough to swing a cat in and featuring traditional decor and four-poster beds.
+You really get a stately home feel during your stay, with rooms being large enough to swing a cat in and traditional decor, including four-poster beds.
 Very Downton Abbey, huh?

-The spa itself features everything you’d need to enjoy your stay, such as a pool, steam room, sauna and plenty of treatments to treat yourself to.
-Just as you’d expect, guests will be able to book in for massages, facials and more during their time on the estate.
+The spa itself features everything you’d need to enjoy your stay, such as a pool, steam room, sauna and plenty of treatments.
+Just as you’d expect, guests are able to book massages, facials and more.

-Situated in Helmsley on the outskirts of York, The Feversham Arms Hotel and Spa is a former coaching house, just a six minute walk from Helmsley Castle.
+Situated in Helmsley, The Feversham Arms Hotel and Spa is a former coaching house, just a six-minute walk from Helmsley Castle.

-The self-described ‘Mediterranean oasis’ and ‘charming countryside retreat’ offers some real cosy touches to make your stay feel home from home – including wood burning fires and pretty terraces that really set the scene.
+The self-described ‘Mediterranean oasis’ and ‘charming countryside retreat’ offers some real cosy touches to make your stay feel like a home from home.
+Expect wood-burning fires and pretty terraces that really set the scene.

-Previously a 17th century coaching house, The Bridge Hotel & Spa still boasts a lot of its original features for guests to enjoy.
-Their 37 rooms are chicly decorated, however, so guests can feel right at home when they tuck up for bed at night – and what’s better is that each has its own individual look, feel and style.
+Previously a 17th-century coaching house, The Bridge Hotel & Spa still boasts a lot of its original features for guests to enjoy.
+Their 37 rooms are chicly decorated, however, so guests can feel right at home when they tuck up for bed.
+What’s better is that each has its own individual look, feel and style.

 Surrounded by 44 acres of woodland, Chevin Country Park Hotel & Spa is the perfect secluded getaway, just 8 miles from Harewood House in Leeds.

-If rustic is your thing, you won’t be able to get enough of this hotel – with the hotel itself being the UK’s largest log cabin with 16 rooms available.
-On top of this, guests can also book woodland cabins and lodges for themselves, situated on the grounds close-by to the main cabin.
+If rustic is your thing, you won’t be able to get enough of this hotel.
+After all, it is the UK’s largest log cabin with 16 rooms available.
+Additionally, guests can book woodland cabins and lodges for themselves, situated on the grounds close to the main cabin.

-Each room features wooden decor that oozes warmth and comfort, and even carries through to the spa with its alpine feel.
-The spa features an outdoor hot tub and an indoor pool, and offers a variety of spa treatments to enjoy from wraps to rituals to massages to really get you feeling relaxed.
+Each room features wooden decor that oozes warmth and comfort.
+A warmth that even carries through to the spa with its alpine feel.
+The spa features an outdoor hot tub and an indoor pool, and offers a variety of spa treatments including wraps and massages to really get you feeling relaxed.